Adamuha/alphadev/README.md

 # alphadev
-want to be a profetional socftware developer
+want to be a profetional software developer